duo-rs/duo/README.md

 - **duet-api** - a wire protocol for logging and tracing data.
 The wire format is defined using gRPC and protocol buffers.
 - **duet-subscriber** - instrumentation for collecting logging and tracing data from a process and exposing it over the wire format. `duet-subscriber` crate in this repository contains an implementation of the instrumentation-side API as a [tracing-subscriber](https://crates.io/crates/tracing-subscriber) [Layer](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/layer/trait.Layer.html), for projects using Tokio and tracing.
 - **duet-ui** - the web UI for duet.
 Currently, we just use the [jaeger-ui](https://github.com/jaegertracing/jaeger-ui) for tracing and have no UI for logging.
 The future repository is here: [duet-rs/duet-ui](https://github.com/duet-rs/duet-ui).
-- **duet server** - the aggregating server to collect tracing and logging data and interact with duet web UI.
+- **duet-server** - the aggregating server to collect tracing and logging data and interact with duet web UI.

-> **Notice: this project is in the experimental stage and not production-ready.
-Use at your own risk.**

 ## Why called duet?